QuTech-Delft/cQASM-spec/README.md

  - `u` included: can operate on `ufixed`.
  - `f` included: can operate on `fixed`.
  - `c` included: can operate on `complex`.
- - * included: more information below the table.
+ - * included: more information in the sections below the table.

 All operations are defined over arrays of supported types as well, by means of SIMD/SGMQ rules.
 They execute piecewise.
 All non-scalar values must have the same array length for this to make sense; scalar values are applied to each array entry.
 For instance: